 The MSU College of Human Medicine was founded as (and remains) a community-based school.
 First- and second-year medical students receive their education in either East Lansing on the campus of Michigan State University, or at the Secchia Center in Grand Rapids.
 The entering class has 190 students, divided evenly between East Lansing and Grand Rapids.
-Third- and fourth-year students receive their clinical education in the college’s seven community campuses throughout the state, incorporating ten primary teaching hospitals, 47 community hospitals, and hundreds of practices.
+Third- and fourth-year students receive their clinical education in the college’s eight community campuses throughout the state, incorporating ten primary teaching hospitals, 47 community hospitals, and hundreds of practices.

 All of our residency programs are fully accredited, and residency faculty participate in core activities of the college.
 Several of our faculty members are leading academic programs as assistant and associate deans in the community campuses.